Abandonment issues is a term used to describe a fear or anxiety surrounding rejection or…

-How to emotionally detach from ex
+How to Distance Yourself from Someone

 When we experience a breakup it can be a whirlwind of emotions.
 They leave us feeling confused, scared, angry or resentful and these feelings can be hard to overcome.
 In some ways, breakups are similar to addiction withdrawal.
 Something you’ve come to emotionally rely upon is suddenly taken from you and the void it leaves can take time to heal.
 These few steps are a good starting point to emotionally detach yourself from a past relationship.